Delhi University Admission Process for ECA Quota (2026–27)

 Register Now

-A candidate can score a maximum of 15 marks through certificate evaluation, from any of the given four criteria, with details as mentioned below.
+The marking is divided into four criteria.
+A candidate can score a maximum of 15 marks through certificate evaluation.

 Criterion A: Participation/Prizes in Competitions